ALASdoo/alasdoo_com/content/jobs/qa-lead.md

 * 2 years’ experience leading and managing a QA Team
 * Solid understanding of web technologies and relational databases
 * Experience executing and coordinating integration, system, regression and user-acceptance testing
-* Good eye for the details
+* Keen attention to project details

 ---
 ### QUALIFICATIONS
-* Very good oral and written English skills
-* Experience in Agile/Scrum methodologies
-* Bachelor’s Degree from four year college or university, or four to six years of related experience and/or training, or equivalent combination of education and experience.
+* Education: A bachelor’s degree from four year college or university, or four years of related experience and/or training, or equivalent combination of education and experience.
-* We will consider candidates that are not a perfect match for the required skills & qualifications
+* Language: Aspirants must have an excellent grasp of oral and written English.
+* Experience: Agile/Scrum methodologies

+PS: Aspirants will be considered even when their qualification and skills don't perfectly match these.

 ---
-### WE OFFER
+### BENEFITS
+__ALAS doo is one Energetic and Exciting Workplace__

+* An energetic team of go-getters at ALAS doo, always excited about breaking new bounds.
-* Stable and ongoing work
+* Stable and on-going employment with a steady stream of exciting projects.
-* Team of professionals getting things done and always looking for improvement
-* We respect your private life, you will not be forced to do overtime
-* 8h workday
-* Pleasant work environment (house with a yard & plenty of chill out/entertainment areas), good connection by car/bus/bike/foot, and good coffee
+* A refreshing work environment with a yard and plenty chill-out areas.
-* Attractive salary
+* An easily accessible work place by car, bus, bike or foot.

+__ALAS doo cares about its Talents__

+* Your private time is safe with our 8 hour work day and no forced overtime.
+* An attractive pay check that keeps you motivated.

+__ALAS doo’s mouthwatering Perks__

-* Sponsored lunch
+* Enjoy sponsored lunch and delicious coffee at work.
-* Weekly visit from a massage therapist
+* Enjoy weekly visits from a massage therapist.

 ---
-### ARE YOU INTERESTED?
+### Are you the one we have been looking to hire?

+Take on the ALAS doo challenge!

+Join the team today!

 > Send your CV to: <jobs@alasdoo.com>

 ---